...

 Map of Indigenous People Polynesians

-From New Zealand on the Western side to Easter Island on the Eastern side, Hawaii on the north and French Polynesia on the south they occupied an enormous number of islands in the Pacific Ocean.
-Their navigational skills following the stars were key to how they were able to reach so many different places.
+From New Zealand on the Western side, to Easter Island on the eastern side, Hawaii to the north, to French Polynesia to the south, they occupied an enormous number of islands in the Pacific Ocean.
+Their navigational skills, using the stars, were key to their ability to reach so many different places.
 One of the great places to learn about the Polynesian People is the Polynesian Center on Oahu in Hawaii.

 How these people were treated once the Europeans and Americans reached these islands is in most cases a sad story.
-While fairly similar in most places, after a brief time of cooperation, eventually war would break out.
+While fairly similar in most places, after a brief period of cooperation, war would eventually break out.
 Then, after losing most of the battles, the natives were normally forced to accept a foreign takeover.

 Indigenous People in Canada